dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 tially nasty problems), tell Excel what type of data to assigned to each of your

 variables.
-This is known as  declaring a variable’s type.
+This is known as  declaring a variable's type.
 (Refer to Chapter 7 for complete details.)
 Get into the habit of declaring all variables that you use.

 In general, you should use the data type that requires the smallest number of